- Open fire

 All first floor.
 One king-size double bedroom with vanity unit.
 Bathroom with bath, basin and WC.
 Small kitchen.
 Sitting room with open fire and dining area.

-Gas central heating (controls in owners' property) with open fire in sitting room.
+Gas central heating with open fire in sitting room.
 2-ring electric hob, combination microwave oven, fridge/freezer, TV with basic Sky, DVD, CD/radio, WiFi, selection of books and games.
 Fuel, power and starter pack for open fire inc. in rent.
 Bed linen and towels inc. in rent.
 Small garden and patio area with furniture.
 Ample on road parking 100 to 200 yards away.
 Sorry, no pets and no smoking.
 Shops and pubs 3 mins walk.
-Note: Cottage is accessed via an external stone-built staircase to the first floor accommodation which is level with the rear garden.
+Note: Cottage is situated half way up a very steep hill.
+Note: Cottage accessed via an external stone-built staircase to the first floor accommodation which is level with the rear garden.
 Note: No infants or children.

 - Last minute